Outdated beliefs are putting parents off cloth nappies: learn the truth here

 Must read: How to persuade your daycare to use cloth nappies (or not, as the case may be)

-Because newborns go through so many nappies per day, it makes the cloth option worthwhile… If you choose flats and covers (the most economical newborn option) you can spend between R 1500 - R 2000 for the first 3-4 months.
+Because newborns go through so many nappies per day, it actually makes the cloth option more worthwhile, she told us.
+If you choose flats and covers, which is the most economical newborn option, you can spend between R 1500 - R 2000 for the first 3-4 months.

-If you work out the amount of disposables you would use during that time and the cost, you will see that they will be pretty close in cost - BUT the advantage of cloth is that you can save them for the next baby - doubling your savings or resell them at 50-70% of the price you paid - there’s a huge pre-loved cloth market online.
+If you work out the amount of disposables you would use during that time and the cost, you will see that they will be pretty close, but the advantage of cloth is that you can save them for the next baby, and double your saving.

-Also the flats/inserts from newborn nappies make great boosters for the bigger size nappies when you need extra absorption, so they won't go to waste later too :)
+Also the flats and inserts from newborn nappies make great boosters for the bigger size nappies when you need extra absorption, so they won't go to waste as baby grows.

-Myth: Cloth nappies use a lot of water and electricity so they’re not eco-friendly or energy-efficient.
+Myth: Cloth nappies use a lot of water and electricity so they’re not that eco-friendly or energy-efficient.

-A lot more resources like water, electricity etc. go into the manufacturing of disposable nappies.
-From personal experience after exclusively using cloth nappies on 2 babies I added 1 to 1.5 extra loads of washing a week.
+A lot more resources like water, electricity and so on go into the manufacturing of disposable nappies.
+From personal experience, Stacey shares, "after exclusively using cloth nappies on 2 babies I added 1 to 1.5 extra loads of washing a week."

-As far as being eco-friendly, using just 25 nappies for 2 years, and then passing them on to another baby is a huge step towards being eco-friendly, as opposed to throwing away over 5000 disposable nappies by potty training.
+Using just 25 nappies for 2 years, and then passing them on to another baby is a huge step towards being eco-friendly, as opposed to throwing away over 5000 disposable nappies by the time a child has potty learned, she explains.

-To wit, disposable nappies do not decompose and the harmful chemicals are leached back into our earth...
+Disposable nappies do not decompose and the harmful chemicals are leached back into our earth.

 Also read: Would you support a ban on disposable nappies in South Africa?